Wrongful Death Lawyers with Proven Expertise

-Evidence can be lost.
-Evidence can be destroyed.
-The earlier you hire an experienced wrongful death attorney in Atlanta, the better your chances are for success.
+Evidence can fade or be lost.
+The sooner you enlist an experienced Atlanta wrongful death attorney, the better your chances of success.

 Filing a Claim for Your Wrongful Death Case

 In Georgia, only certain individuals are entitled to recover for the loss of a loved one.
 Generally, when the deceased person is an adult and died due to negligence or an intentional act, his or her spouse or children have the right to seek a legal recovery.
 While a spouse is required to share a portion of the proceeds from a wrongful death legal action their children, they are guaranteed at least one-third of any amount recovered.
 In the case of a minor’s wrongful death, the right to recover belongs to the child’s parents.
 In the event a person is not survived by a spouse, child or parent, then the right to pursue a wrongful death action belongs to the deceased person’s estate.

 When a victim’s family wishes to make a wrongful death claim, the survivors have two years from the date of death to do so.
 If the claim is not filed in that two-year timeframe, the survivors are no longer able to seek compensation.

 Types of Wrongful Death Claims

 There are two types of wrongful death claims in the Georgia.
 One is for the “full value of the life of the deceased.”
 This type of claim includes compensation related to the financial value of the decedent’s life.
 Compensation may include lost benefits and wages, loss of care and loss of companionship.

 The second type of claim is designed to recover damages associated with the financial losses that occurred due to a person’s death.
 For example, an estate may choose to seek compensation for medical bills, funeral expenses and burial expenses.